-Lithograph, watercolor, acrylic.
-9.5″ x 10″ May 2015 Tunnel books, arranged to simulate a three-dimensional illusion, originated in the 1700’s and were inspired by stage sets.
+Tunnel books originated in the 1700’s and were inspired by stage sets.
 However, its name has a surprising source.
-In England this form of book was used to advertise a newly built tunnel under the Thames River.
+In England, this form of book was used extensively to advertise the newly built tunnel that went under the Thames River.
 The tunnel itself was a joke.
 It had cost more than 500,000 pounds (a considerable… Continue reading Tunnel Books